flows-network/lambda-airtable/README.md

 - `action`: `create` | `update`.
 The default is `create`
 - `base_id`: AirTable's base_id
 - `table_name`: AirTable's table_name

+> By default, `base_id` and `table_name` takes the value of the corresponding environment variable if set.
+> If the environment variable isn't set, they are required.

 common body:
 A json represented by `serde_json::Value`.
 Include only the content in [fields](https://airtable.com/developers/web/api/create-records#request-fields)